FOLLOWING on from the page about

 in lodgers and the longest resident was a police officer, Mr Marshall

-(right).
+(left).
 He was with the family so long that he even appeared on some family

 Other homes included 165 Welsh Row